The logo for Lawn.com.au

 Prepare the soil

-soil preparation for planting by using a garden fork
+preparing for planting by using a garden fork

 Before you sow any seeds, it’s important to choose the right spot and prepare the soil.